 There are two libraries in Aarhus affiliated with Aarhus BSS:

-You can always find your timetables (schedule) here at your study portal under Teaching > Timetables.
-Changes may occur and therefore it is important to check your timetables on a regular basis.
+You can always find your timetable at MyStudies and here at your study portal under Teaching > Timetable.
+Changes may occur and therefore it is important to check your timetable on a regular basis.

 Aarhus BSS has six departments: Department of Economics and Business Economics, Department of Political Science, Department of Management, Department of Psychology and Behavioural Sciences, Department of Law, and Department of Business Development and Technology.

-The Code of Conduct for students at Aarhus BSS aims to describe the school’s core values and expectations to student behaviour when on campus and/or when representing Aarhus BSS and Aarhus University.
+The Code of Conduct describes some core values and expectations to student behaviour when on campus and/or when representing Aarhus BSS and Aarhus University.

 The Bachelor’s degree programme consists of two forms of teaching: lectures and classroom instruction.

-Characteristic of the Department of Economics and Business Economics are the student organisations which give life to the student environment, create a unique sense of community and enrich everyday life for many students.
-As part of an organisation, you can help develop exciting events of an academic as well as social nature, and you will build a diverse network across different year groups and fields of study.
+There are many different student organisations at campus which enrich everyday life for many students.
+As part of an organisation, you can help develop exciting events of an academic as well as social nature.
 You will be presented to the organisations in the ‘organisation run’ during the introduction week.